Putnam-Lab/CBLS_Wetlab/README.md

 When you enter the Aquarium Room, one side of the doors houses the tanks and storage area, while the other side is used by other labs for experimental work and includes a sink for freshwater use and everyday laundry tasks.

-The Putnam Lab features below tanks:
+The Putnam Lab features the folloiwng [Tanks](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/48d532ffb0cfedda3b897babae8ae9f3447340da/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md):
 1. DI (Deionized Water) Tank
 2. Salt Mixing Tank
 3. Header Tank